codephilip/Project1/README.md

 3. choose a text editor or IDE, download it and access it using command line.
   You can either manually import your project folder or use the command line.

-    For example, I am using atom IDE.
+    For example, I am using atom text editor.
 So with my command line is simply navigate into my project1 folder and type the command: atom .

 You can now play around with the code in your editor in a local environment.